hindutva/hindutva.github.io/example_person/_index.md

 +++
-title = "Example persons"
+title = "+Example persons"
-unicode_script = "devanagari"
 +++

+Heroes are missing?
+Well - being mostly uncontrovertial, they've moved to other sites.